mar10/wunderbaum/docs/tutorial/tutorial_initialize.md

   (or don't pass it at all if it is the default).
 - Use `_keyMap` and shorten the key names, e.g. send `{"t": "foo"}` instead of `{"title": "foo"}` (see below).
-- Use a `_valueMap` and pass numeric indexes into this list instead of sending type name strings.
+- Use a `_valueMap` to define a global list of potential string values for a distinct property type.
+Nodes can then pass a numeric index instead of the string, which will save space.

 !> The syntax of `_keyMap` and `_valueMap` has changed with v0.7.0.